RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Introduction

 \subsection{Challenge 1: Computational Intractability}

-The computational complexity of DeePC scales cubically with the number of trajectory segments $T$ in the Hankel matrices.
-For a dataset with $N_d$ samples and horizon parameters yielding $T = N_d - L + 1$ segments, the optimization problem at each Model Predictive Control (MPC) step requires $O(T^3)$ operations for direct solvers or $O(T^2)$ per iteration for iterative methods.
-This scaling poses a severe limitation for real-time control, particularly when compared to fast MPC implementations that exploit problem structure \cite{wang2010fast}.
+The computational cost of DeePC scales cubically with the number of trajectory segments $T$ in the Hankel matrices.
+For a dataset of $N_d$ samples and horizon parameters yielding $T = N_d - L + 1$ segments, the optimization at each Model Predictive Control (MPC) step demands $O(T^3)$ operations with direct solvers, or $O(T^2)$ per iteration with iterative methods.
+This makes real-time control difficult compared to fast MPC implementations that exploit problem structure \citep{wang2010fast}.

-Consider a modest dataset of $N_d = 5000$ samples yielding $T \approx 4000$ segments: direct solution requires approximately $6 \times 10^{10}$ operations per MPC step, rendering real-time control at typical sampling rates (20--100 Hz) infeasible on standard hardware.
-As Luppi and Jones \cite{luppi2024data} emphasize, data selection is not merely beneficial but \emph{necessary} for online DeePC implementation.
-The question is not whether to select data, but how to select it intelligently.
-Naive approaches such as random selection or simple distance-based filtering provide no quality guarantees and may inadvertently include problematic data while excluding valuable segments.
+To illustrate, a dataset of $N_d = 5000$ samples yields $T \approx 4000$ segments; direct solution then requires roughly $6 \times 10^{10}$ operations per MPC step, making real-time control at typical sampling rates (20--100~Hz) infeasible on standard hardware.
+As \cite{luppi2024data} emphasize, data selection is not merely beneficial but \emph{necessary} for online DeePC implementation.